How to Write a Business Email

 alignment.png

-Users scan pages in a F-shaped pattern.
-By changing the alignment it makes it more difficult for the reader to skim.
+Users scan pages in an F-shaped pattern.
+Changing the alignment makes it more difficult for the reader to skim.

 numbers.png